-That same year, she received a City of Chicago DCASE Individual Artist Program grant and a Propeller Fund grant for "Chicago Dream House," a socially engaged project on foreclosure and housing in Albany Park that debuted May 31, 2014.
+In 2014, she received a City of Chicago DCASE Individual Artist Program grant and a Propeller Fund grant for "Chicago Dream House," a socially engaged project on foreclosure and housing in Albany Park that debut May 31, 2014.

 While studying for her MA in Interdisciplinary Arts at Columbia College Chicago, she was awarded the Albert P. Weisman Award for her 2012 digital sound project American Bacchae Infrasonic, based on her original play.
 This series went on to become an official selection of the 8th Annual International Streaming Festival of Audio Visual Art, based in The Hague, The Netherlands.
 In February 2014 the work was exhibited at Xin Wang's The Gallery in Beijing, China.